nominetresearch/microbit-networking-book-python/shakeydonkey/shakeydonkey.md

 Shakey Donkey is played with two players, and it measures how fast you react to a donkey appearing on your micro:bit's display.
 The game starts with shaking micro:bits.
 The moment your micro:bit displays a donkey, you should shout “Donkey!” and shake your micro:bit to make it disappear.
-At the end, when you press the button A, if your micro:bit displays a happy face, you won!
+In the end, when you press the button A, if your micro:bit displays a happy face, you won!